Welcome to today's edition of the Rush 24-7 podcast.

 I've said they are going to find a way to tax your employer-provided health care benefits.

-Right here in my formerly nicotine-stained fingers, the experts at the round table, liberal and conservative, actually agreed to an impressive degree about the best way to come up with the 90 billion.
+And lo and behold, right here in my formerly nicotine-stained fingers, the experts at the roundtable, liberal and conservative, actually agreed to an impressive degree about the best way to come up with a $90 billion.

 They urge the senators to limit the tax deduction for employer-provided health insurance.